-Agricultural policy is shifting towards the provision of ecosystem services which is likely to drive the growth of alternative farming practices (e.g. regenerative farming) and new business models.
+Our high-quality environment supports our economy and wider wellbeing; environmental degradation would be a risk to many sectors.
+Agricultural policy is shifting towards the provision of ecosystem services which is likely to drive the growth of alternative farming practices (e.g. regenerative farming) and new business models, with implications for our farmers and land managers.
 At the same time, there is a continued demand for food production, driven by a growing population and changing climate, meaning food security will become increasingly important.
+We must therefore work with farmers, food producers and land managers to pioneer sustainable development approaches.